OttoStruve/profDevHackDay2024/introML.md

 (Feel free to add more links here)

-# The following are materials from a Deep Learning Hackathon at the University of Arizona organized by Ansh Gupta
+# The following are materials from a Deep Learning Hackathon at the University of Arizona organized by Ansh Gupta (anshrg[at]utexas[dot]edu)
 ### Thank you for sharing these resources!

 ## Session 1